sanyaxx/CW2024/Readme.md

 2. **Launch Screen Addition**: The `launchGame()` method has been changed to instantiate and show a `StartScreen` instead of immediately loading a level.
 This refactor now allows for a start screen before the game begins.
 3. **Error Handling Consolidation**: A new private method, `showError()`, has been added to handle exceptions more cleanly, centralizing the error display logic that was previously embedded within the `update()` method.
 4. **Refactored Imports**: The `LevelParent` class is now imported from the `levels` package instead of directly from the root package, aligning with a better organizational structure.
-5. **Observer Handling**: The observer functionality is preserved, with the `Controller` still updating levels upon receiving notifications.
+5. **PropertyChangeListener Handling**: The previous `Observer` functionality has been removed due to it being deprecated.
+This new functionality has replaced it, although with the same purpose: updating levels upon receiving notifications.
 However, the collision and level management logic is cleaner and more modular, with the `Controller` now focusing more on the flow of the game rather than game mechanics.

 These changes simplify the class, making it more maintainable and focused on managing the game flow rather than internal game logic like collisions.